LeidyGil/leidygil.github.io/SQL_English.md

 Some important details to keep in mind:
 If there are columns with the same name, we need to specify the table name before the column name.
 When grouping data, we must keep in mind that the columns not in the GROUP BY clause must be used with aggregation functions.
-Therefore, in these types of exercises, SELECT * is not recommended, especially if the table has many columns.
+Therefore, in these types of exercises, select * is not recommended, especially if the table has many columns.

 Exercise:
 We have two tables: 'Productos' and 'Ventas'.